-In addition to each session, the practitioner should allow time for preparing for the sessions and supervision.
-Please see the table below for an approximate delivery guideline time for each family.
+In addition to each session, the practitioner should allow time for preparation and supervision.
+Please see the table below for an approximate timeframe for delivering the programme.

-CONSULTATION TIME 2 hours (30 minutes per fam for 4 sessions) nily PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 44-1/2 hour CASE NOTES AND REPORT WRITING 1/4-1/2 hour TOTAL TIME23⁄4-31⁄4 hours
+CONSULTATION TIME 2 hours (30 minutes per family for 4 sessions) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 1/4 hour TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 1⁄4-1⁄2 hour CASE NOTES AND REPORT WRITING 1⁄4-1⁄2 hour TOTAL TIME 23⁄4-31⁄4 hours per family

-Practitioners eligible to provide Brief Primary Care Triple P sessions with parents (1-2 sessions, 15-30 minutes each).
+\Practitioners eligible to provide Brief Primary Care Triple P sessions with parents (1-2 sessions, 15-30 minutes each).